Flipper-Community/flipper-community-wiki/flip-wiki/docs/arcadecards.md

 | NESiCA | MFU | - | - | - | - | X |

 ### Arcade Data Card Emulation Compatibility Notes
-- If FeliCa emulation does not work, you may need to:
+- If FeliCa emulation does not work, you firstly need to:
     1. Back up your microSD card;
+    1. Reboot your Flipper Zero;
-    1. Synchronise your Flipper Zero with your Mobile App;
+    1. Synchronise your Flipper Zero with your [Mobile App / qFlipper](https://flipperzero.one/update);
+    1. Update to the latest OFW Version; then,
+    1. Update any installed Apps;
+- If FeliCa emulation *still* does not work, you then need to:
+    1. Back up your microSD card;
+    1. Format your microSD card;
     1. Factory reset your Flipper Zero;
-    1. Format your microSD card; then,
+    1. Re-connect your Flipper to your [Mobile App / qFlipper](https://flipperzero.one/update);
-    1. Update to the latest OFW Version.
+    1. Re-update to the latest OFW Version; then,
+    1. Re-install any external Apps.
 - There is an issue that prevents the Flipper Zero from emulating:
     1. FeliCa `Amusement IC Cards` on `Sega` games;
     1. ICODE SLI `e-amusement pass` cards on `Konami` games;
     1. MFC `Aime` cards on `Sega` games; and,
     1. MFC `Bandai Namco Passport` cards on `Sega` games.
 - Emulation compatibility cannot be tested for `Taito` games without further assistance from Members located within Japan.
-- The ICODE SLI `e-amusement pass` cards are not compatible with `Andamiro` games.
+- The ICODE SLI `e-amusement pass` cards are not compatible with `Andamiro` games *and vice versa*.

 ## Arcade Payment Cards
 !!! warning "**WARNING**"